GOP in grinding push to break Democrats' hold on Congress

-WASHINGTON (AP) — Eager to claw back power in Congress, energized Republicans waged a grinding push late Tuesday in hard-fought races as they struggled to break the Democrats’ one-party hold on Washington and upend President Joe Biden’s once-lofty agenda.
+WASHINGTON (AP) — Struggling to claw back power, Republicans pushed state by state early Wednesday to break the Democrats’ one-party hold on Washington in a grinding, dragged-out fight to upend President Joe Biden’s once-lofty agenda.

-While polls began closing from the East Coast toward the West, the Democrats' fragile grasp on power was at risk.
-With the narrowly held House and an evenly split Senate, the party faced a new generation of Republican candidates — among them political newcomers, including deniers of the 2020 election and some extremists inspired by Donald Trump handily winning some seats.
+After all the polls closed, the Democrats' fragile grasp on power remained at risk.
+With the narrowly held House and an evenly divided Senate, the party faced a new generation of Republican candidates — among them political newcomers, including deniers of the 2020 election and extremists inspired by Donald Trump who handily won some seats.

-But races were tight, and Republicans ran into stiff competition in their march across the states, particularly in Virginia's House races, pointing to a slog ahead.
+But the races stayed unusually tight.
+House Republicans ran into stiff competition in their march across the country, picking up some seats, and losing others.
+Battleground Senate races remained too early to call.
+The parties inched toward what could be another narrowly split Congress.

-Even with a slim majority, the Republicans could bring a new intensity to Capitol Hill with promises to end Biden’s most ambitious plans and to launch investigations and closer oversight — even, potentially, impeachment of the president.
+As the mood grew tense, House GOP Leader Kevin McCarthy, who is in line to become speaker if his party takes control, vowed to win the majority as he addressed a crowd of supporters well past midnight in Washington.

+“We are expanding this party,” McCarthy said, calling out the races won so far.
+“The American people are ready for a majority that will offer a new direction that will put America back on track.”

-Tuesday saw the first major national elections since the Jan.
+It was the first major national election since the Jan.
 6, 2021, attack on the Capitol, and emotions were raw.
 The recent violent assault on Speaker Nancy Pelosi's husband has stunned many, and federal law enforcement warned of heightened threats nationwide.
 Biden's party worked to hold on by the most tenuous of margins.

-“We intend to win,” Pelosi told the PBS “NewsHour,” insisting that Democrats have “far superior candidates” and voters will turn out to support them.
+Even if their majority is slim, House Republicans could bring a new intensity to Capitol Hill with promises to end Biden’s most ambitious plans, tighten congressional oversight and launch grueling investigations that could potentially extend to impeachment of the president.

+“While many races remain too close to call, it is clear that House Democratic members and candidates are strongly outperforming expectations,” Pelosi said in a statement.
+“As states continue to tabulate the final results, every vote must be counted as cast.”

 All 435 seats in the House and one-third of the Senate were being decided.
 If Republican newcomers help the party seize control of the House, and possibly the Senate, the outcome will pose new challenges for Congress' ability to govern — especially if margins are tight.